BurgerAndreas/fairchem-esen/README.md

 ### How we got our model and training config
-We will use the eSEN config from the OMol release https://huggingface.co/facebook/OMol25/blob/main/checkpoints/esen_sm_direct_all.pt
+We will use the eSEN config from the OMol25 release https://huggingface.co/facebook/OMol25/blob/main/checkpoints/esen_sm_direct_all.pt
 ```bash
 uv run scripts/inspect_esen_ckpt.py
 ```